MI-AFP/tutorials/tutorials/03_branching.md

 ### Haskell is lazy

 Haskell has lazy non-strict evaluation strategy.
 It means that no expression is evaluated unless the value is needed.
-One of possibilities is creating infinite lists.
+One of the possibilities is creating infinite lists.
 For testing when the expression is evaluated is good to use `undefined`.

 ```
 Prelude> let x = 1:x   -- same as "repeat 1" or "[1,1..]"